Miss GEICO: In media

 In 2007, the Discovery Channel filmed Miss GEICO for an episode of their series Build It Bigger which premiered September 26.
 Host Danny traveled to Turbine Marine Inc. in Palm Beach, Florida where he helped the team rebuild one of their boats in order to be ready to compete in a Sarasota race.
 In 2009, the Miss GEICO boat was featured at all the Kentucky Derby events including Thunder over Louisville, Pegasus Parade, the Oaks and the Derby.

-In the second episode of the rebooted series of American Chopper, the OCC crew were commissioned to build a motorbike in the spirit of the Miss GEICO boat.
+In the sixth episode of the rebooted series of American Chopper, the OCC crew were commissioned to build a motorbike, sold in 2024 to Sean Kerr of the YouTube channel Bikes & Beards, in the spirit of the Miss GEICO boat.